overdrivenpotato/rust-psp/README.md

             └── EBOOT.PBP
 ```

+If you do not have a PSP, we recommend using the [PPSSPP emulator](http://ppsspp.org).
+Note that graphics code is very sensitive so if you're writing graphics code we
+recommend developing on real hardware.
+PPSSPP is more relaxed in some aspects.

 ### Advanced usage: `PRXEncrypter`

 If you don't have a PSP with CFW installed, you can manually sign the PRX using